-Within a few years, Daryl began working on freelance design projects.
+Within a few years, Daryl took on freelance design projects.
 Soon, teaching opportunities arose at post-secondary institutions around Vancouver.
-He concentrates on branding, typography, and passing on the fundamentals of design.
+As an instructor he concentrates on branding, typography, and passing on the fundamentals of design.
 He is also well-versed in design software training and production tools.

-In 2015, Daryl received the Teaching Excellence Award at LaSalle College Vancouver.
-At LaSalle, he teaches and helps plan the development of the Graphic Design Program.
-He also serves as a member of the LCV Education Council.
-Check some of his student’s work here from the LCI Portfolio site.
+In 2016, Daryl received the Teaching Excellence Award at LaSalle College Vancouver.
+There, he teaches and helped plan the development of the Graphic Design Program.

 Education is a way of life.
 Connecting education and design is Bernadett’s mission.
 Her role as a designer and educator is to inspire.
 She teaches based on learning outcomes and the individual learner’s abilities.
 Education should also be a community-driven project.
 As such, she is also a member the board of a the Mount Pleasant Family Centre in East Vancouver.
 There, she handles its mission mandate, fundraising and personnel.